AdobeDocs/commerce-cloud-service.en/help/cloud-guide/cdn/fastly-custom-cache-configuration.md

 For both Starter and Pro projects, you can use the [!UICONTROL Domains] option to add and manage the Fastly domain configuration for your store.

-- For Starter projects, go to Project URL under the [!UICONTROL Domains] tab in the Project Web Interface to add your Project URL.
+- For Starter projects, go to Project URL under the [!UICONTROL Domains] tab in the Cloud Console to add your Project URL.

 - For Pro projects, submit an [Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) to add the domain to your cloud project configuration.
 The Support team also updates the Adobe Commerce Fastly account configuration to add the domain.